wacncontent/CustomizeTool/removeCommentOutput2/articles/cdn/cdn-overview.md

 >[AZURE.IMPORTANT] When you create or enable a CDN endpoint, it may take up to 60 minutes to propagate worldwide.

-When a request for an object is first made to the CDN, the object is retrieved directly from the Blob service or from the cloud service.
+When a request for an object is first made to the CDN, the object is retrieved directly from the object's source origin location.
+This origin can be an Azure storage account, web app, cloud service, or any custom origin that accepts public web requests.
 When a request is made using the CDN syntax, the request is redirected to the CDN endpoint closest to the location from which the request was made to provide access to the object.
 If the object is not found at that endpoint, then it is retrieved from the service and cached at the endpoint, where a time-to-live (TTL) setting is maintained for the cached object.

 ##Caching content from Azure storage